 She goes on to write, ‘I’m not suggesting we turn the clock back on our cultural revolution, I love new technology, the buzz of twenty-four living.
 But in order to maintain the new global culture, we must acknowledge what it’s doing to our children and work out how to detoxify their lives’.

-Psychologist and author Steve Biddulph talks about ‘a damaged generation that may have lifelong problems forming loving relationships.
+Psychologist and author Steve Biddulph discusses ‘a damaged generation that may have lifelong problems forming loving relationships.
 Never before has girlhood been under such sustained assault.
 The result is that many girls lose four years of crucial development.’

 Teenagers by their very definition are feisty, wilful, insecure and moody.

-They need parents who set boundaries and curfews, adults acting as parents not mothers or fathers behaving as friends.
+They need parents who set boundaries and curfews, adults acting as parents, not mothers or fathers behaving like friends.

 Teenagers need advice when they ask for it, feel comfortable being able to talk about sex, alcohol, boyfriends and girlfriends.

 In Steve Biddulph’s words ‘there are two weapons we can all deploy to help our sons/daughters grow up unscathed, our love and our time.